IDAES/examples-pse/README.md

 in and run the scripts or Jupyter Notebooks (see next section if you need help with this).

-Some people may want to work directly with the examples repository on Github, which is at [https://github.com/IDAES/examples-pse](https://github.com/IDAES/examples-pse)
+Some people, though, may want to work directly with the examples repository on Github, which is at [https://github.com/IDAES/examples-pse](https://github.com/IDAES/examples-pse).
+This is more DIY, but it will give you more control of what gets installed, and also be easier to transition to being a developer (adding your own code).

 ## Running the examples